 - 19. Replace the Yoke Assembly as follows: - a.
-Replace the Latch Pins with the flats on the ends perpendicular to the key on the mast tube. - b.
+Replace the latch pins with the flats on the ends perpendicular to the key on the mast tube. - b.
 Replace the Yoke Assembly.
-Ensure the hole in the Latch Lever lines up with the hole in the Latch Ear.
-Drive in the Roll Pin while holding it in place with a Punch.
-Ensure that the Latch Lever does not get jammed. - c.
-Install the Latch Pin Spring and Set Screw.
-Turn the Set Screw all the way until it stops.
-Then back out the Set Screw approximately 1⁄4 to 1⁄2 turn. - d.
-Repeat this procedure for the other Latch Ear. - e.
+Ensure the hole in the latch lever lines up with the hole in the latch ear.
+Drive in the roll pin while holding it in place with a punch.
+Ensure that the latch lever does not get jammed. - c.
+Install the latch pin spring and set screw.
+Turn the set screw all the way until it stops.
+Then back out the set screw approximately $\frac{1}{4}$ to $\frac{1}{2}$ turn. - d.
+Repeat this procedure for the other latch ear. - e.
 Check the Yoke Assembly for smooth operation.
-It may be necessary to readjust the Set Screw as much as one full turn.
-If the Set Screw is too tight, it may not allow the Latch Pin to retract fully when the Yoke Assembly is pulled.
-If the Set Screw is too loose, spring tension may not adequately load the Latch Pin. - f.
+It may be necessary to readjust the set screw as much as one full turn.
+If the set screw is too tight, it may not allow the latch pin to retract fully when the Yoke Assembly is pulled.
+If the set screw is too loose, spring tension may not adequately load the latch pin. - f.
 While pulling the Yoke Assembly, slide the mast section through the collar several times.
 Check for smooth operation.
 Observe the flat surface on the keys of the mast for wear marks.
-If wear marks exist, the Latch Pin is causing friction, and the Set Screw must be loosened. - 20.
+If wear marks exist, the latch pin is causing friction, and the set screw must be loosened. - 20.
 Repeat this procedure for each subsequent tube.

-5.5.3 Replace Collar Bearing Strips
+8.5.3 Replace Collar Bearing Strips and Wear Bands

-This section describes replacement of Collar Bearing Strips.
-Some collars have Collar Inserts instead.
-For information on replacing Collar Inserts, see Section 5.5.5.
+This section describes replacement of collar bearing strips.
+Some collars have collar inserts instead.
+For information on replacing collar inserts, see Section 8.5.4.

-Inspect the Bearing Strip (Figure 5-6) and the machined keyways of the collar for wear.
+Inspect the bearing strip or wear band (Figure 8-6) and the machined keyways of the collar for wear.
 If the keyways of the collar are badly worn, the collar should be replaced.
-If the Bearing Strips are worn down to the metal collar, they should be replaced.
+If the bearing strips or wear band are worn down to the metal collar, they should be replaced.

-Figure 5-6 Bearing Strip and Keyway
+Figure 8-6 Bearing Strip and Keyway

-To replace the Bearing Strips:
+To replace the bearing strips:

 - 1. Remove the nylon screws from the collar. - 2.
-Pull out the Bearing Strips and clean the collar. - 3.
-Press the new Bearing Strips firmly into the groove. - 4.
-Align the holes in the Bearing Strips with those in the collar. - 5.
-Install and hand-tighten the new nylon screws through the collars into the threaded holes for the Bearing Strip.
+Pull out the bearing strips and clean the collar. - 3.
+Press the new bearing strips firmly into the groove. - 4.
+Align the holes in the bearing strips with those in the collar. - 5.
+Install and hand-tighten the new nylon screws through the collars into the threaded holes for the bearing strip.
 Apply Loctite[®] 495 Instant Adhesive or equivalent to the nylon screws before installation.
 Do not overtighten the nylon screws. - 6.
-Cut off or file off the ends of the nylon screws protruding through the Bearing Strips until they are flush. - 7.
-Carefully file off any excess Bearing Strip that may protrude into the keyway of the collar. - 8.
-Before reassembling the mast, slide each collar over its mating tube.
-If the collar does not slide freely over the tube, it will be necessary to sand high spots on the Bearing Strip to fit.
-The high spots will be evident by shiny or gray marks on the white Bearing Strip. - 9.
+Cut off or file off the ends of the nylon screws protruding through the bearing strips until they are flush. - 7.
+Carefully file off any excess bearing strip that may protrude into the keyway of the collar.

+- 8. Before reassembling the mast, slide each collar over its mating tube.
+If the collar does not slide freely over the tube, it will be necessary to sand high spots on the bearing strip to fit.
+The high spots will be evident by shiny or gray marks on the white bearing strip. - 9.
 Wipe the collars clean before reassembling the mast.